pariya-tavangar/Salary-Calculation/README.md

 <br><br>

 ## How to Run ▶
-1- Set your directory on the project file
+1- Set your directory on the project file <br>
 2- Open the project with "login.py"

 ➡ Also You Can directly Run Python Shell with login.py